-DePaul’s College of Liberal Arts and Social Sciences has been awarded a four-year, $750,000 grant from The Andrew W. Mellon Foundation in support of a humanities initiative that will bring together faculty, Chicago area community organization leaders and students to address current day societal issues.
+DePaul’s College of Liberal Arts and Social Sciences has been awarded a four-year, $750,000 grant from the Mellon Foundation in support of a humanities initiative that will bring together faculty, Chicago area community organization leaders and students to address current day societal issues.

 Known as the Experiential Humanities Collaborative, the initiative will champion the power of the humanities to make meaningful social impact through experiential engagement in higher education and the community.

 “The humanities are rooted in the study of the human condition and the human experience, including our most profound challenges.
 They teach us to think critically, but also to develop the robust creativity that will be essential if we are going to develop solutions to the pressing problems facing our society,” says Margaret Storey, associate dean and professor of history.

 With the Mellon Foundation grant, the college will build on DePaul’s long history of community-engaged teaching by launching a team-teaching model that allows for humanities faculty, community partners and students to collaboratively design project-based courses.
 Each year of the collaborative will be organized around a topic of social significance, such as immigration, gentrification, mass incarceration, gun violence, youth political engagement, ethnic diversity or issues around democracy.

 “Faculty in the College of Liberal Arts and Social Sciences have long offered our students a rich array of community-based, experiential, project-based courses.
 The academic emphases of these courses, however, has tended to be in the social sciences,” says Dean Guillermo Vásquez de Velasco.